 You should determine any changes needed to your abstractions to ensure RBMP objectives are met.
 The Environment Agency or Natural Resources Wales will seek to agree the changes needed with you.
-The Environment Agency or Natural Resources Wales will formally notify the water companies and Ofwat of these changes through the PR19 Water Industry National Environment Programme (WINEP).
+The Environment Agency or Natural Resources Wales has formally notified the water companies and Ofwat of these changes through the PR19 Water Industry National Environment Programme (WINEP).